csalbut/etc/.etc/samba.md

 This guide provides step by step description of configuring samba server for a small local network.
 The operating system of choice for the server is Arch linux.

-## General information

-- Domain is ...
-- Workgroup is ...
-- WINS
-- Winbind

 ## General commands

 Service control